vitiral/simple-quality/starting-project.md

 The project we will be implementing is the [flash card challenge][2] created by open hatch.
 There are several reasons this project was chosen:
 - It has a clear goal with targeted users
-- It is simple and yet can be extremely broad
+- It is simple to define and yet can be extremely broad
 - The guide is written in python, a language who's syntax reads largely like psuedo code.
-You should be able to follow along in any language that you wish to.
+You should be able to follow along in any language that you are familiar with or are learning.

 One of the best tutorials on C, [learn C the hard way][3] has this to say about itself:

-> LCTHW teaches real robust C coding and defensive programming tactics on real
+> [This tutorial] teaches real robust C coding and defensive programming tactics on real
 > hardware rather than abstract machines and pedantic theory.
 The book
 > emphasizes breaking your code on purpose, and in the process teaches a
 > plethora of important topics.